-Masi Brahmmotsavam in February-March and Tirukarthikai in November-December are the festivals celebrated in the temple.
+- Masi Brahmmotsavam falling in the months of February-March and Tirukarthikai falling in November-December are some of the other festivals that call for celebration in the Lepakshi temple.

 How to reach Lepakshi Temple – Road, Rail and Air

-Train: Hindupur railway station serves as the nearest railways station to Lepakshi.
-It is located about 12 km from our destination which can be easily covered by taxi available outside the station.
+- Train– Hindupur railway station is the nearest railways station to Lepakshi.
+It is located about 12 km away from the temple.

 Hotels near Lepakshi Temple – Where to stay

-There are several hotels around that includes all the tasty and mouth watering recipes.
-There is South Indian food prepared which has the unbeatable taste.
-Meat, Vegetables and greens are prepared with different spices.
-Other cuisines include North Indian and other modern varieties.
-The restaurants worth visiting are Annapoorna and Ghuma Ghumalu Restaurant.
+There are several hotels around the temple that offer tasty and mouth-watering dishes.
+The South Indian food prepared here has an unbeatable taste.
+Tourists can get both vegetarian and non-vegetarian food near the temple.
+Other cuisines one can find here include North Indian and other modern varieties.
+The nearby restaurants that are worth visiting include Annapoorna and Ghuma Ghumalu Restaurant.

-- Lepakshi Nandi: There is a monolithic sculpture of Shiva’s bull Nandi on the main road of Lepakshi which is approximately 200m from the temple.
-The sculpture faces the shiva linga which is shielded by a large serpent inside the temple.
-It lies in the vicinity of Veerabhadra temple and measures about 4.5m in height and 8.23 m in length
+- Lepakshi Nandi: There is a monolithic sculpture of Shiva’s bull Nandi on the main road of Lepakshi which is approximately 550 m from the temple.
+The sculpture faces the shiva linga that a large serpent is shielding.

-- Sri Veerabhadra Swamy Temple: Sri Veerabhadra Swamy was born brightly to demolish Dakshyagna.
-After demolition of Dakshyagna with the advice of Lord Maha Vishnu, he again a lived Daksha and the Dakshyagna was successfully completed.
-Even after completion of yagna, Sri Veerabhadra Swamy could not leave his anger and so he was full in fire that was caused with the Yoga Sakthi of SatiI.To pacify Sri Veerabhadra Swamy, the saints and the devotees went to Vaikunta and requested Sri Maha Vishnu to pacify veerabhadra Swamy.
+- Sri Veerabhadra Swamy Temple: Sri Veerabhadra Swamy came to life with an aim to demolish Dakshyagna.
+After doing so, Dakshyagna was redone successfully.
+However, even after the completion of yagna, Sri Veerabhadra Swamy lived in anger and was burning in fire caused by the Yoga Sakthi of Sati.
+Hence, other saints and devotees of Veerbhadra Swamy went to Vaikunta to request Lord Vishnu to pacify Veera Bhadra Swamy.
 This temple is 48 Km from Kadapa.